 Shortly afterwards, Paul and Lester decided to make advertising calendars when the presses weren't being used for newpapers.
 But the newly-formed calendar line needed a name, so they employed a very scientific method to choose one—they saw a furniture store truck drive by the office one day with the name "Warwick" on the side.
 They liked it, and the name stuck.

-At the end of WWII, Don Paschal (Paul's son) bought out Lester Norris.
+At the end of WWII, Don and John Paschal (Paul's sons) bought out Lester Norris.
 Between the years of 1977 and 1999, Rob and Jim (Don's sons) purchased the company.
 The original newspaper operation was sold in 1989, and with it the name Chronicle.
 This necessitated a name change, which was when we officially became Warwick Publishing Company.

 It was at this time that our focus turned solely to calendar production, along with other paper-based items for the promotional products industry.
 In 2008, Warwick acquired one of its competitors, the Winthrop-Atkins Company out of Massachusetts.